-*If you are open to any program of study, we encourage you to join the Elementary Education Program to meet the needs of our school partners and students.
+*If you are open to any program of study, we encourage you to join the Elementary Education or Secondary Math Program to meet the needs of our school partners and students.

 When to Sign Up

-You should sign up to take your state exam within 10 days of receiving a Letter of Intent from Urban Teachers.
+You should take a diagnostic exam within 10 days of receiving a Letter of Intent from Urban Teachers for Elementary candidates.

 Register for a test here.
 Find the section "Register", click "Register Now", and "Create a new account now".
-Enter your email, password and security questions.
-It will ask you "Do you have a TEA ID", answer "No".
+Enter your email, password, and security questions.
+When it asks "Do you have a TEA ID", answer "No".
 Click next and put in your Required Candidate Information.
-For "Testing Route" select "Pre-Admission Content Test".
+For "Testing Route", select "Pre-Admission Content Test".
 Use this Getting Started Guide to walk you through each step.

 Cost of Exams

-For accepted Cohort 2019 members, Urban Teachers will reimburse candidates for state exams based on financial need.
-This includes PACT tests, retakes, additional resources (if you have trouble passing the test).
+For accepted Cohort 2023 members, Urban Teachers will reimburse candidates for state exams based on financial need.
+This includes PACT tests, retakes, and additional resources (if you have trouble passing the test).
 You must complete a financial need request form given to applicants after signing the Letter of Intent form.
-These supports are very limited and are offered based on need and order of requests, so act fast!
+We require diagnostic results from testing supports prior to providing additional funding for an upcoming test registration.
 We also have free online, on-demand courses available.
-Please email firstname.lastname@example.org if you have further questions.
+Please email email@example.com if you have further questions.

 We recommend that you view our webinar to learn more about testing requirements.